 The news comes 12 months after the publication of the Government's Byron Review, which recommended the introduction of one clear age ratings system, falling on the side of ‘cinema-style' classification.

 However, a year of consultation with industry followed, in which publishers and ELSPA made their support for a PEGI-led system very clear, rather than the DVD-style BBFC ratings.

 An overhaul of video games classification rules will make selling a video game rated 12 or over to an underage person illegal for the first time, Creative Industries Minister Siôn Simon has announced.

-and help retailers to avoid breaking the law by selling games to people below the appropriate age.
-The new system will consist of five age categories and a series of pictorial boxes, describing content such as bad language or
+to avoid breaking the law by selling games to people below the appropriate age.
+The new system will consist of five age categories and a series of pictorial boxes, describing content such as bad language or violence.

 The new system: